Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Introduction

-Understanding the underlying physics that drives the evolution to this stripped-envelope WR phase is therefore of great importance.
-However, owing to the relatively short timescales associated with the RLOF mass-transfer process, there is a dearth of known massive binary systems for investigating this critical transitional phase.
-One of the most well-known interacting massive binary systems that is currently undergoing RLOF mass transfer is RY Scuti, which is surrounded by a circumstellar nebula of dust and ionized gas \citep{Gehrz1995,Grundstrom2007,Smith2011}.
+Understanding the underlying physics of binary interactions that lead to the formation of a WR star is therefore of great importance.
+However, there is a dearth of known interacting massive binaries owing to the relatively short timescales associated with the RLOF mass-transfer process in post-main-sequence (Case B) mass transfer.
+One of the most well-known interacting massive binary systems that is currently undergoing RLOF mass transfer is RY Scuti, which is an eclipsing system with an $\sim$11 day orbital period surrounded by a toroidal circumstellar nebula of dust and ionized gas \citep{Gehrz1995,Grundstrom2007,Smith99,Smith02,Smith2011}.

-The enigmatic \nast~system was initially classified as a WR star (known as LS IV +00 5 and WR~122; \citealt{Nassau1963,vdH1981,Massey1983}) but had its true nature called into question as a result of high spectral resolution observations by \citet{Crowther1999}.
-It is now thought to host a stripped-envelope WR star emerging from a RLOF mass-transfer phase with a binary companion \citep{Mauerhan2015}. \nast~therefore presents a rare opportunity to investigate this transitional phase, particularly given its relatively nearby distance of $3.03^{+0.60}_{-0.45}$~kpc \citep{Rate2020}.
+The enigmatic \nast~system (also known as LS IV +00 5 and WR~122) was initially classified as a late-type, nitrogen-rich WR (WN10) star by \citet{Nassau1963} and \citet{Massey1983} but was later proposed to be a B[e], O[e], or Ofpe/WN9 star \citep{vdH1989,vdH1997}. \nast~again had its true nature called into question as a result of high spectral resolution observations by \citet{Crowther1999}, who suggested that \nast~may be an early-type WR star enshrouded by an $\eta$ Car-like nebula.
+It is now thought to host a WR star emerging from a RLOF mass-transfer phase with a binary companion \citep{Mauerhan2015}. \nast~is an intriguing system that may present a rare opportunity to investigate this transitional phase, particularly given its relatively nearby distance of $3.03^{+0.60}_{-0.45}$~kpc \citep{Rate2020}.

+The presence of a binary system in \nast~was inferred from its surrounding extended ($\sim7\arcsec$) disk-like, nitrogen-rich nebula that is thought to originate from nonconservative mass transfer in the central system \citep{Mauerhan2015}. \citet{Mauerhan2015} also showed that \nast~exhibits X-ray emission consistent with colliding-wind WR binaries.
 An important diagnostic of mass transfer via RLOF are the orbital and stellar properties of the central binary; however, these properties remain largely unknown for \nast.
-The presence of a binary system in \nast~was inferred from its surrounding extended ($\sim7\arcsec$) spiral-shaped, nitrogen-rich nebula that is thought to originate from nonconservative mass transfer in the central system \citep{Mauerhan2015}. \citet{Mauerhan2015} also showed that \nast~exhibits X-ray emission consistent with colliding-wind WR binaries.